-Torridon and Assynt in the north-west Highlands are one of the most remote parts of mainland Scotland and by many regarded as one of the finest areas of wild land in Scotland.
+Torridon and Assynt in the north-west Highlands are among the most remote parts of mainland Scotland and by many regarded as the finest areas of wild land in Scotland.

 If you love remote places, open moorland, spectacular mountains and a long coastline, this walking tour has it all.
 You'll walk in Wester Ross and Assynt with three nights in Torridon and four nights in Lochinver.

 Torridon and Applecross, Wester Ross

 Torridon is a mecca for lovers of wild places.
 The sandstone mountains that give this district its reputation, are huge, brooding monoliths.
 The impressively gouged glacial trench Glen Torridon and Loch Torridon runs between these magnificent peaks, bordered by pinewoods and beautiful vistas, offering great coastal and mountain walks.